 Bobotie is some really traditional food in South Africa and very popular.
 I have cooked it many times for tourists and it is always one of the highlights.
 It is also called a Cape Malay curry because when it was taken to South Africa it was adopted by the Cape Malay community who mainly live in Cape Town.

 Bobotie has become a signature dish in South Africa, mixing local and exotic flavours.
 Typically it is served with yellow basmati rice.

 Bunny Chow originates from Durban, which is on the east coast of South Africa.
 It was created by the large Indian immigrant population in the Durban area and served for lunch.
 It is a hollowed out quarter or half loaf of bread filled up with a tasty Indian curry made from beans or meat (mutton, beef or chicken).
 The bread is used as a dish to hold the curry, which is then broken off into small pieces and used to dip in the curry.

 Nowadays, Bunny Chow has become popular around the country as street food, and is even booming in the United Kingdom.

-Potjiekos is another traditional and popular food in South Africa.
+Potjiekos is another traditional and popular South African food.
 Potjiekos means ‘food out of a pot’, or just ‘pot food’.
 It is a stew cooked in layers, not stirred, in a three legged cast iron pot over an open fire.
 The whole idea of this way of preparation is slow cooking.
 Potjiekos may take up to three hours to cook and sometimes even more, depending on the meat one is using, and the size of the pot.
 One single pot can be big enough to feed up to 200 people and take 24 hours to cook.